mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSBatchReduction* reduces the list of states sequentially.
-The for-loop in the *execute* method lends it self for parallelization via *MPI*.
-The sub-steps for handle each state object are:
+The for-loop in the *execute* method lends itself to parallelization via *MPI*, hence this could be a potential future optimization if this should be required.
+The sub-steps to handle each state object are:

 1. Load the data which is relevant for the particular reduction (make use of optimizations if applicable)